hettk/multiscale_graphbased_grading/README.md

 ## Method overview

 <p align="justify">
-As illustrated in Figure~\ref{fig:gsg_workflow}, our graph of structure grading method that combines inter-subjects' similarities and intra-subjects' variability is composed of several steps.
+As illustrated in Figure 1, our graph of structure grading method that combines inter-subjects' similarities and intra-subjects' variability is composed of several steps.
 </p>

 <p align="justify">